I probably should have posted this earlier in the month, but obviously I didn’t (I’ve been busy).

 After this one is done I’ll go back and restart the stalled slog on Miracles, and possibly toss around some of my short stories back out into the market.
 I hope to have the Miracles revisions done by April, then I’ll hopefully start revising this new book.
 My first novel is pretty much dead in the water.
 I’m still waiting for feedback from two of my first readers (hmmm, time for an email).
 The feedback I’ve gotten to date has me thinking that there’s something worth saving there, but it needs a lot of work.
 If nothing else it was a great learning experience.

 I’m also planning to try and post updates once a week in November, but it all depends on my word count progress (pretty much everything in November depends on my word count progress).
-If you miss hearing from me or just can’t get enough of me I recorded an episode of The NanoMonkeys Podcast (my podcast premiere, not counting voice mail or live chat) during the first few days of November.
+If you miss hearing from me or just can’t get enough of me I recorded an episode of The NanoMonkeys Podcast ((original post is long gone, but you can snag the replay)) (my podcast premiere, not counting voice mail or live chat) during the first few days of November.
 Besides, if you aren’t busy you should sign up for NaNoWrimo yourself (and leave a comment if you do).

 Made some good progress this AM on the manuscript slog.
 I polished off two chapters before everyone got up (and managed to take a walk in between).
 My first draft was all from a single characters POV.
 This was great during NaNo to keep going, but I never intended to keep it that way.
 Chapter two was the first to change POV, and it went pretty well, but I think it might be a bit short.
 We’ll see once I get to the type in.
 Two characters with one line each at either end of the book merged into an all new, and much more fun character with a bit more to do, which was nice.
 I hope to squeeze some more time in somewhere today, but I’m happy with what I got done if I don’t.